CraigChaus/Sketchy-Mine-/docs/game-design.md

 ## Levels

 For progressing with your team, as soon as the end of the level/mine is reached, the team restarts with a higher level, increasing the rewards that they can obtain.
-Due to this, there is an endless amount levels.
+Due to this, there is an endless amount of levels.

 Levels are also only specific to a team, without influencing match making or the game itself.
 This mean that all the teams are in the same game, with each teams final level reward being different depending on their level.